SSoelvsten/adiar/README.md

   substituted for a _Cache-oblivious_ or _Cache-aware_ instance to immediately yield an optimal algorithm of both types!

-## Risks and Discussion
+## Risks, Discussion and Future Work
-Immediate risks of this project is that since _Reduce_ and _Apply_ are separate algorithms, then the implementation might end up much slower due to the intermediate size of the OBBD or by having to run two algorithms separately.
+Immediate risks of this project is that since _Reduce_ and _Apply_ are separate algorithms, then the implementation might end up much slower due to the intermediate size of the OBDD or by having to run two algorithms separately.

 This results in the following questions to improve the speed
 - [ ] Can we circumvent this with pipelining (e.g.